Who is entitled to unemployment benefit?

 If you have been on graded sick leave at more than 50 percent, you will not be paid unemployment benefit, but you may be eligible for sickness benefit.

 During vacation or if you are abroad, you are not normally entitled to unemployment benefit, but there are exceptions.
 Read more about vacation and benefits from NAV.

 If you are also receiving pensions or other benefits from NAV, your unemployment benefit payments may be reduced against these benefits.

-If you receive Cash benefits for care in combination with unemployment benefit (text in Norwegian), Your unemployment benefit payments may be reduced or cease.
+If you receive cash benefits for care in combination with unemployment benefit (text in Norwegian), your unemployment benefit payments may be reduced or cease.
 The same applies if you receive a foster allowance.

 How long can you claim unemployment benefit?